Liverpool Regeneration Tracker

 Liverpool Central Station and City Centre Vision

 The Liverpool Central Station and City Centre Vision is a £5bn strategic regeneration programme focused on the comprehensive transformation of an 86-acre area of the city centre.
-Following the appointment of a specialist design team led by Hawkins\Brown in May 2026, the project is currently in the Strategic Regeneration Framework (SRF) development stage.
-This framework will guide long-term investment, placemaking, and renewal, aiming to integrate the station with Liverpool Lime Street and create a world-class transport hub.
-The project serves as a pilot for the UK government's reformed Green Book appraisal process, with a place-based business case currently under development.
+Following the appointment of a specialist design team led by Hawkins\Brown in May 2026, the project underwent a public consultation phase that concluded on 9 August 2026.
+This framework is designed to guide long-term investment, placemaking, and renewal, serving as a national pilot for the UK government's reformed Green Book appraisal process.
+AtkinsRéalis continues to support the Liverpool City Region Combined Authority in developing the masterplanning, business case, and funding strategy.

 Liverpool City CentreL1, L3